micahcantor/synthesis-tools/README.md

 ## Stephen Diehl's GHC Pipeline

 Following Stephen Diehl's GHC Pipeline tutorial on creating a custom mini-ghci.
-There were a few changes with the newer version of GHC I used:
+There were only a few changes I made to Diehl's version.

-- GHC path functionality has been moved to a separate package, [ghc-paths](https://hackage.haskell.org/package/ghc-paths)
 - In the `DynFlags` record, `hscTarget` has been renamed to `backend`.
+- I chose to qualify most names brought in from `ghc` to make it clear where functions came from.